-As organizations navigate the hyper-digital world in 2024, a crisis can hit you anytime.
+As organizations navigate the hyper-digital world in 2025, a PR crisis can hit them at any time.
 A negative review or social media complaint can snowball into a significant PR obstacle, hindering your reputation.
+On top of that, AI introduces new risks from AI-generated posts that convincingly mimic a brand’s voice to deepfake videos that can mislead audiences.

-Organizations must adopt a proactive stance and develop a crisis management plan.
+Crises are no longer just a possibility – they’re an inevitability.
+Brands should expect their credibility and resilience to be tested, making it essential for organizations to take a proactive stance and establish a strong crisis management plan.
 Surprisingly, industry research highlights that less than half of organizations have a formal crisis plan, with 23% of the surveyed companies not having one.
 This lack of preparedness underscores the importance of tools like media monitoring in crisis management.

 The role of media monitoring in a PR crisis